 Development of sustainable housing for low-income residents of San Luis Obispo County

 Project Goals: The Housing Opportunities through Modular Environments (HO:ME) Project's purpose was the design of 18 single resident occupancy (SRO) living spaces as well as a new office building for the Housing Authority of the City of San Luis Obispo using recycled industrial shipping containers.

-Drs.
-Thomas Fowler and David Gillette made the HO:ME project one of the central teaching and development projects for their Architecture and LAES courses.
-More than 100 students worked on it during the 2009-2010 academic year, including students in Architectural Studio, Media Arts, and Interdisciplinary Studies courses.
+More than 100 students worked on this project, including students in Architectural Studio, Media Arts, and Interdisciplinary Studies courses.
 LAES students carried forward the documentation of the project, focusing on the construction materials involved, the political and social management issues associated with developing the project in a public context, and continued to help organize and fine-tune the collaboration between the city, the university, and the builders.

 Film School Africa

 Harnessing the power of film to forever change lives

 Project Goals: Equipping students to work in the booming South Africa film industry and in the process using film as a form of art therapy.